Nicktoons: 1979–1988: Early efforts

-Later investments and success (1988–2000)
+1988–1998: First Nicktoons and success

-1988–1996

 Geraldine Laybourne laid out a set of rules for the network's cartoons, most importantly wanting to "put the creator back, front and center."
 She approached her fellow executive Vanessa Coffey to find artists in Los Angeles interested in pitching original cartoons.
 Coffey had experience working in animation and was the producer for Nick's Thanksgiving Fest in 1988.
-Laybourne gave Coffey "pretty much free rein to look for properties."
+Laybourne gave Coffey "pretty much free rein to look for properties".

 Vanessa Coffey rented an apartment in Los Angeles for two weeks and accepted hourly pitches.
 She mailed animators a call for submissions, which she summarized as "I'm looking for ideas, I'm looking for concepts.
 The less developed, the better.
 I want drawings, not a big pitch."
-As Coffey accepted pitches, she decided that she did not want a "consistent look like Disney," specifically searching for projects that had completely different styles from each other.
+As Coffey accepted pitches, she decided that she did not want a "consistent look like Disney", specifically searching for projects that had completely different styles from each other.

 Of the pitches she accepted, Coffey decided to approve eight six-minute pilots at a cost of $100,000 each.
-Laybourne would eventually select three pilots to expand into full series, meant to fill a programming block of an hour and a half.
+Laybourne would eventually select three pilots to expand into full series, which were Doug, Rugrats, and The Ren & Stimpy Show. meant to fill a programming block of an hour and a half.
 The first Nicktoon that Coffey approved was Jim Jinkins' Doug, followed by Arlene Klasky and Gabor Csupo's Rugrats.
 The final pitch that went to series came from John Kricfalusi, who presented a variety show titled Your Gang with a live-action host presenting different cartoons, each cartoon parodying a different genre.
 Ren and Stimpy were pets of one of the children in Your Gang.
 Coffey was dissatisfied with most of the pitch but did like Ren and Stimpy, singling them out for their own series.
 Both Coffey and Laybourne allowed the three shows to enter development.
 Between the pilots and series' production, Vanessa Coffey was named Nickelodeon's Vice President of Animation.